Gabe Cupps: Personal life

 Cupps is the son of Brook and Betsy Cupps, and he has one older sister, Ally Cupps.

-Cupps has a Name, Image and Likeness (NIL) estimated annual worth of $213,000.
-This total ranks No. 47 among college basketball athletes.
-The summer before Cupps' freshman year at Indiana, he joined the Hoosier Hysterics NIL Collective.
-The collective, created by Eric Pankowski and Ward Roberts, pools money from businesses, donors and fans, then works to create NIL deals for IU athletes.
+Ahead of his freshman year at Indiana, Cupps joined the Hoosier Hysterics NIL Collective, which pools money from businesses, donors and fans and works to create NIL deals for IU athletes.
 On October 19, 2023, in The Breakfast Club fashion, Cupps released The Breakfast Club clothing line through the Indiana NIL Store.
 The line includes T-shirts, sweaters, and hoodies.
 To promote the release, Cupps had a photo shoot at a Waffle House.

-Cupps has established a large following on social media, which began to exponentially increase after a video of his 3-point shooting contest with LeBron James went viral in 2019.
-According to analysts, he has an estimated 349k followers on Instagram and 11.1k followers on X.